firminoneto11/terceiro-projeto-curso-python/README.md

 - Transferir / Transnfer
 - Voltar ao menu inicial / Back to the main menu

-If the user presses the 'Voltar ao menu inicial' button, the user's session is closed, returns to he main menu and needs to login again to access the account info section.
+If the user presses the 'Voltar ao menu inicial' button, the user's session is closed, returns to the main menu and needs to login again to access the account info section.
 </p>
 <hr/>